-Using a cloud platform, such as Zaptec Portal, enables third-party companies to remotely access consumption data, track usage, and generate detailed reports, ensuring complete control over the charging infrastructure.
+Using a cloud-based portal, such as Zaptec Portal, it should be possible to remotely access consumption data, track usage, and generate detailed reports, ensuring complete control over the charging infrastructure.

 Power guard:

 By using additional power management devices, such as Zaptec Sense, the charging speed is dynamically adjusted based on real-time electricity usage data from the building.